webrating/yoast-hide-noindexed-posts/README.md

 # Yoast Hide Noindexed Posts

-WordPress plugin that hides Yoast noindexed posts and pages in the editor
+Adds a column to the WordPress post and page editors showing content without the noindex metatag and completely hides noindexed posts/pages.
+Works exclusively with Yoast SEO.